-- Matches or lighter if planning a fire or bbq along with dry kindling.
+- Matches or lighter if planning a fire or BBQ along with dry kindling.

-- Something waterproof to sit on – even picnic benches can stay damp on a dry winters day.
+- Something waterproof to sit on – even picnic benches can stay damp on a dry winter’s day.

 You Might Also Like: See our best selection of portable folding picnic tables from super portable tables for two to large folding picnic tables for groups or families.

-A bonfire picnic in winter can be a fantastic way to spend a day outdoors, huddled around a fire enjoying your alfresco feast.
 Take your winter picnics to the next level with this lightweight, portable fire pit.

 It weighs less than 8lbs (3.6kg) and folds up to the size of a small camp chair.
 It sets up in under a minute and is designed to produce a maximum flame with 80% less smoke.
 Best of all, it leaves no trace.
 Ash and embers are contained entirely, and the unit cools quickly once the fire is extinguished.
-You can even throw a grill plate on top to use as a bbq.
+You can even throw a grill plate on top for a bbq.

 Winter picnics can be just as magical as summer picnics, with a little planning and creativity.